Zhihua Temple: Tathagata Hall and Thousand Buddha Pavilion

 The Tathagata Hall (Chinese: 如来殿; Pinyin: Rúláidiàn) and Thousand Buddha Pavilion (Chinese: 萬佛閣; Pinyin: Wànfogé) are located in a single building, with the Tathagata Hall making up the first floor and the Thousand Buddha Pavilion making up the second floor.
 The dimensions of the Tathagata Hall measures 19 meters by 12.6 meters wide.
-It enshrines a Ming dynasty statues of Sakyamuni in the centre, flanked by statues of Sakra and Brahma.
-The Thousand Buddha Pavilion enshrines statues of the three bodies of the Buddha under the Trikaya doctrine: Vairocana, Rocana and Sakyamuni.
+It enshrines a Ming dynasty statues of Shijiamoni in the centre, flanked by statues of Dishitian and Fantian.
+The Thousand Buddha Pavilion enshrines statues of the three bodies of the Buddha under the Trikaya doctrine: Piluzhena (Vairocana), Lushena (Rocana) and Shijiamoni (Shakyamuni).
 The walls of the pavilion are lined with niches enshrining small statues of a total of 9,999 Buddhas, which gives the pavilion its name.
 A Ming Dynasty copper incense burner is placed outside the gate of this building.

-Buddhist Texts Library
+Zangjing Ge

-The Buddhist Texts Library (Chinese: 蔵經閣; Pinyin: Cángjīnggé) is located on the west side of the Zhihua Hall.
-It mainly houses a Ming dynasty Zhuanlunzang (simplified Chinese: 转轮藏; traditional Chinese: 轉輪藏; pinyin: Zhuànlúnzàng, a rotating wooden used as a sutra cabinet).
+The Zangjing Ge, or the Tower of Buddhist Texts (Chinese: 蔵經閣; Pinyin: Cángjīnggé), is located on the west side of the Zhihua Hall.
+It mainly houses a Ming dynasty Zhuanlunzang (simplified Chinese: 转轮藏; traditional Chinese: 轉輪藏; pinyin: Zhuànlúnzàng, a rotating wooden sutra cabinet).
 The Zhuanlunzang is octagonal in shape and measures more than 4 metres in height.
-The Zhuanlunzang's bottom portion is engraved with carvings of the Eight Legions, the middle portion is engraved with carvings of Bodhisattvas, the Four Heavenlty Kings, Wei Tuo and vajra-warriors and the top portion is engraved with carvings of Vairocana Buddha, nagas and garuda.
+The Zhuanlunzang's bottom portion is engraved with carvings of the Eight Legions, the middle portion is engraved with carvings of Bodhisattvas, the Four Heavenly Kings, Weituo and vajra-warriors and the top portion is engraved with carvings of Piluzhena, nagas and garuda.